ConservationInternational/cplus-plugin/docs/developer/documentation.md

 - The section itself can have a more detailed description
 - Add screenshots where possible.
 This will make the guide(s) user-friendly

+## mkdocstrings

+This is an important aspect of documenting code.
+Using mkdocstrings is an easy and effective way of keeping track of classes, functions, etc. Any changes to the code will automatically update here, but the developer needs to make the changes in the code (comments) for this to happen.

+The comments for mkdocstrings is three sections:

+- Description: A description on what the function does.
+A destailed description are welcome
+- Args: The list of parameters for the function.
+- Returns:

 ## Serving the pages locally

 This step is useful when making changes and the user wants to test and review their changes to the mkdocs